 Barnesville is a somewhat small city located in the state of Georgia.
-With a population of 6,659 people and two constituent neighborhoods, Barnesville is the 114th largest community in Georgia.
+With a population of 6,292 people and three constituent neighborhoods, Barnesville is the 134th largest community in Georgia.

-Barnesville is a blue-collar town, with 38.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Barnesville is a city of transportation and shipping workers, service providers, and sales and office workers.
-There are especially a lot of people living in Barnesville who work in personal care services (9.27%), office and administrative support (9.23%), and sales jobs (7.53%).
+Unlike some cities, Barnesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Barnesville are a mix of both white- and blue-collar jobs.
+Overall, Barnesville is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Barnesville who work in personal care services (11.02%), sales jobs (10.93%), and teaching (10.64%).

 Barnesville is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Barnesville area, with all of the energy of the students filling area dorms and apartments each fall, really helps Barnesville maintain a good economy.

-The per capita income in Barnesville in 2018 was $16,455, which is low income relative to Georgia and the nation.
-This equates to an annual income of $65,820 for a family of four.
+The per capita income in Barnesville in 2018 was $18,922, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $75,688 for a family of four.
 However, Barnesville contains both very wealthy and poor people as well.
-Barnesville also has one of the higher rates of people living in poverty in the nation, with 30.26% of its population below the federal poverty line.

 Barnesville is an extremely ethnically-diverse city.
 The people who call Barnesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barnesville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Barnesville include Irish, English, African, German, and Scottish.
+Important ancestries of people in Barnesville include Irish, English, African, Scottish, and German.

 The most common language spoken in Barnesville is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Polish.